Fresno vs Red Jalapeno: Which Ripe Red Chile Fits Better?

 Red Jalapeño

-Growing red jalapeños is identical to growing green ones - the difference is simply patience.
+Growing red jalapeños is identical to growing green ones, the difference is simply patience.
 Standard jalapeño plants are productive and relatively forgiving, making them a solid choice for gardeners at most experience levels.

-For practical guidance on timing and soil prep, the jalapeño cultivation guide covers transplanting depth, spacing, and hardening off in detail.
+For practical guidance on timing and soil prep, the jalapeño cultivation covers transplanting depth, spacing, and hardening off in detail.

 Origin & background